Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Financial performance of investments

-- Amount of charges levied
+- Amount of fees charged

-- Conditions for transferring the plan.
+- Conditions for transferring plan.

-Starting in the 5th year before your retirement age, you can ask the PER manager about exit options that are appropriate for your situation.
+From the 5th year before your retirement age, you can ask the PER manager about exit options that are appropriate for your situation.

 Payments by the employee